SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 ### 3.2 Functionylity - Website
-#### 3.2.1 Login/Logout-Page
+#### 3.2.1 Register for a new account
-At the home page of the website there is the possibility to register for a new user or to log in.
-You will be redirected to this page after a successful logout.
+At the home page of the website there is the possibility to register for a new user.
+A registration has to be approved by an administrator.

+#### 3.2.2 Login-Page
+The website contains a login-form for users that have already registered for an account.

-#### 3.2.2 Maintain Profile
+#### 3.2.3 Maintain Profile
 This overview page allows the user to view and maintain his profile.
 A more detailed description can be found [here][uc switch user].

-#### 3.2.3 Media Browser
+#### 3.2.4 Media Browser
 At this page all captured and uploaded media of a single user is shown.
-There is also the possibility to delete certain videos/pictures/â€¦.
+He can browse the content easily.

+#### 3.2.5 Content viewer
+Each uploaded file is shown in the media browser.
+To see detailed information and perform actions on the file (content) there is another page showing this information.

+#### 3.2.6 Delete files
+The user is able to delete his own media stored on the server.

-#### 3.2.4 Download Files
+#### 3.2.7 Download files
 Captured media can be downloaded only by the owner.

-#### 3.2.5 Manage Users
+Therefore he is able to select specific files in the media browser for download.

+#### 3.2.8 Approve registration
-At this page the administrator can accept user registration requests and perform several other steps on user data.
+At this page the administrator can accept user registration requests.

+#### 3.2.9 Manage Users
+The administrator is able to perform several different functions on user data.

-#### 3.2.6 Manage Media
+#### 3.2.10 Manage Media
 Inappropriate uploads can be deleted by the administrator.

 ### 3.3 Usability